anthony1x6000/ROBLOX2016stylus/unreleasedChanges.md

 - When hovering over a game tile, the like button turns green.
 - 11px margin at the games page changed to a 1px margin because it conflicted with the home page.
 - Changed some text on the avatar page.
+- Got the 11px left margin to work without messing up the home page.
 ## Game search results
 - Featured game fixes to be uniform with the rest of the game tiles.
 Check out before and after images [here.](https://imgur.com/a/4BaqYto)
 ## Code changes